mAIstermind/GenGreeting/USER_GUIDE.md

 This is the perfect tool for creating personalized cards for your entire contact list at once.

 **Step 1: Prepare Your CSV File**
-Create a CSV file with at least one column: `name`.
-You can also include other optional columns.
+Your CSV file must contain a column for names.
+Other columns, such as 'email', will be ignored by the application.

-*   **Required Column:** A column with the header `name` (or similar, you will map this in the app).
+*   **Required Name Column:** A column with a header like `name` or `Full Name`.
+You will select this column in the next step.
 *   **Optional Image Column:** A column with a header like `profileImageUrl` containing a full, publicly accessible URL to a JPG, PNG, or WEBP image.
 The AI will cleverly incorporate this image into the final design.

 **Image URL Guidelines (Important):**